Rayan-Refoua/AHK_ALM/README.md

 ALM is a simple-to-use toolkit to protect your software from software piracy by binding your software to a specific Mainboard and CPU serial number.
 Written in AutoHotkey v2

+ALM is a hardware-locked licensing toolkit for AutoHotkey v2, It uses Mainboard and CPU serial number as a hardware fingerprint and generates a license key from it.
+The license key is embedded in the script directory and verified at runtime against the current hardware fingerprint.
+If they mismatch, the software gets blocked from execution.

 ## Features